jounimakela/rails-api-template/README.md

 # Rails API template

 This template applies only the necessary components to build APIs with Rails.
+Deploys to heroku out of the box.

+## Requirements

+* Ruby 2.5.0
+* Rails 5.1.4
+* PostgreSQL

 ## Usage